 written with the reader in mind

-We hope that this book will be available by the end of 2017.
+We hope that this book will be available by June 2019.
 Here we give the opening paragraphs of each chapter, as they now stand, and some figures.
 In the book, labels are included in the figures, using "puts".
 Placement of the figures here does not reflect their placement in the book.

 In this chapter we give a short introduction to the geometry of hyperbolic space and to Kleinian groups.
 We begin in Sections 11.1-11.3 with hyperbolic space and its group of automorphisms.
 In Section 11.4 we discuss elementary and non-elementary Kleinian groups.
 Section 11.5 defines the limit set of a Kleinian group and gives some of its basic properties.